pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 #### A. Customized Game Configuration

 Before entering the game, a customized setting should be provided.
-You can also use default setting for configuration.
+You can also use default setting for the configuration.

 ![add-javafx-library](./img/gamePane.png)